Outreach SEN HLTA

 About the Role

-Location: Based near Great Yarmouth with travel across Norfolk/Suffolk
+Location: Based in the Great Yarmouth/Lowestoft region with travel across East Norfolk and Suffolk

 Hours: Full-Time, Term Time Only